The Uni Guide has a fresh new look

 6. Your grades are much lower than predicted

 Before you panic, check Hub you may still have an offer.
-If the university hasn't made a decision yet, phone them to discuss your situation.
+If the university hasn't made a decision yet, phone them up.

 If neither your firm nor insurance choice has offered you a place, you could decide to apply for a new course through Ucas Clearing – read our full guide to the process.